rackerlabs/docs-developer-blog/_posts/2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler.md

 Use a load balancer to distribute the load across multiple web and application servers.
-Load balancers can also do SSL offloading to expose the application or URL to internet in a secure way by installing SSL certificate.
-If you have only one backend server with SSL offloading, you should install the SSL certificate on the server and expose to internet with all the  appropriate security measures and patches.
-You should open only the required ports on firewall for the LBVIPs or the backend server with SSL offloading when you expose it to internet.
+Load balancers can also do SSL offloading to expose the application or URL to the Internet in a secure way by installing an SSL certificate.
+If you have only one back-end server with SSL offloading, you should install the SSL certificate on the server and expose the server to the Internet with all the appropriate security measures and patches.
+You should open only the required ports on the firewall for the LBVIPs or the back-end server with SSL offloading when you expose it to the Internet.

 <table>
   <tr>If you liked this blog, share it by using the following icons:</tr>